-Various types of safety gloves are used while maintaining machinery and handling cargo on ships.
+The crew uses various types of gloves while maintaining machinery and handling cargo on ships.
 The crew has to protect their hands from hot and rough surfaces, chemicals, abrasive material, and other substances.
 This requires gloves with insulation, chemical resistance, and fire-resistance.

-Ship maintenance includes various processes such as welding, machining, etc. In addition, the constant reflective glare from the sea can also damage the eyes.
-Hence, different types of goggles are used to protect the crew members’ eyes from being damaged.
+Ship maintenance includes various processes such as welding, machining, etc. Also, the constant reflective glare from the sea can damage the eyes.
+Hence, different types of goggles protect the crew members’ eyes from damage.

 - Ear Muffs/Plugs

-The numerous mechanisms driving the engine of large ships and cargo carriers produce an inordinate amount of sound, sometimes as high as 110-120 db.
-Constant exposure to this kind of noise levels can permanently damage the hearing capabilities of sailors.
-As a result, seamen are advised to wear ear muffs or ear plugs to protect from auditory damage.
+The engine of large ships and cargo carriers produce high levels of sound (approx 110-120 dB).
+Constant exposure to this kind of noise level can permanently damage the hearing of sailors.
+Therefore, seamen must wear earmuffs or earplugs to protect themselves from auditory damage.